Cart

 Step 7: Adjust the regulator to the proper PSI level.

-Depending on your setup, the PSI level of your jockey box could be anywhere between 20-60(!)
+Depending on your setup, your jockey box's PSI level could be between 20-60(!)
 PSI.
 Start at around 25-30 PSI and see how the beer is pouring.
-Gradually adjust upwards to eliminate large bubbles in your beer or excess foam, until the beer is pouring out with a proper head.
+Gradually adjust upwards to eliminate large bubbles in your beer or excess foam until the beer is pouring out with a proper head.
 The warmer the keg gets as the day goes on, the higher you may need to increase the pressure you’re pouring it at.

 Step 8: Run some beer through the system to the faucet, then give the coils an ice bath.

-Run your beer through the jockey box coils up to the faucet prior to submerging in ice water.
-Otherwise, any water left inside the coils from a previous use can freeze up.
-Once beer is flowing through the coils, submerge in a combination of water and ice.
-Use cubed or crushed ice to fill the cooler and then add water until the coils are completely covered.
+Run your beer through the jockey box coils up to the faucet prior to submerging it in ice water.
+Otherwise, any water left inside the coils from previous use can freeze up.
+Once the beer flows through the coils, submerge it in water and ice.
+Use cubed or crushed ice to fill the cooler, and then add water until the coils are completely covered.

 Step 9: Enjoy.

 Cheers!
-But after the party, don’t forget that keeping your jockey box clean is a necessity.
+But after the party, don’t forget that keeping your jockey box clean is necessary.

 Step 1: Install the cooler coupling and shank.

-Start by drilling a hole on either side of the cooler large enough to fit both your cooler coupling (back of the unit) and beer shank (front of the unit).
-Firmly attach both the cooler coupling and shank to the jockey box with the lock nut and rubber washers sealing each part in place.
+Start by drilling a hole on either side of the cooler large enough to fit your cooler coupling (back of the unit) and beer shank (front of the unit).
+Firmly attach the cooler coupling and shank to the jockey box with the lock nut and rubber washers sealing each part.

 Step 2: Attach draft beer faucet.